List of Case Closed characters: Miwako Sato

-Wataru Takagi (高木 渉, Takagi Wataru), dubbed Harry Wilder by Funimation, is an officer who works for Meguire.
-He has feelings for his fellow officer Miwako Sato, and gets jealous whenever he hears she is interested in someone.
-He sometimes deflects any praises and motivational compliments she might give.
-Though he has an appearance of ineffectual nervousness, he is quick to assess a situation and take immediate and decisive action when necessary.
-He has a knack for getting out of situations out of sheer luck.
-He is named after his voice actor, having gotten the name during an episode recording in which the character was asked his name and the voice actor ad-libbed the reply "It's Takagi".

 Nicholas Santos

-Nicholas Santos, known as Ninzaburo Shiratori (白鳥 任三郎, Shiratori Ninzaburō) in Japan, is introduced as a recently promoted officer who works with Inspector Meguire.
+Nicholas Santos, also officially known as Ninzaburo Shiratori (白鳥 任三郎, Shiratori Ninzaburō), is introduced as a recently promoted officer who works with Inspector Meguire.
 He is a member of the 1st Investigation Division.
 He has unrequited feelings towards Miwako Sato and often tries to interfere in Sato and Takagi's dates In later chapters, he reveals the feelings originated from a young girl in his childhood who had a strong sense of justice and resembled Sato physically.
 After meeting Conan Edogawa's elementary school teacher, Sumiko Kobayashi, Santos realizes she is the girl from his past and develops a relationship with her.
 He is known to have good knowledge of wine and architecture.
 In Japanese, he has been voiced by Kaneto Shiozawa and Kazuhiko Inoue after Shiozawa's death in May 2000.